jfields7/primitive-solver/README.md

 # PrimitiveSolver
 PrimitiveSolver is a library that provides a simple interface for constructing and using general equations of state (EOSes) in GRMHD simulations.
-It requires the [NumTools](https://github.com/jfields7/num-tools) library to work.
+It adapts the root-finding methods from the [NumTools](https://github.com/jfields7/num-tools) library but no longer requires it as an explicit dependency.
 The code itself is based on Wolfgang Kastaun's [RePrimAnd](https://github.com/wokast/RePrimAnd) library, particularly its algorithm for recovering the primitive variables of the GRMHD equations (see <https://arxiv.org/abs/2005.01821>).
 It is intended to interact with [GR-Athena++](https://arxiv.org/abs/2101.08289), but it has no strict dependencies on the code.

 To compile PrimitiveSolver, run `make`.